lqdev/luisquintanilla.me/_src/responses/how-i-turned-website-social-media-hub-newman.md

 > There’s also just something deeply satisfying about seeing a running feed of my own writing, on my own website, with my own design and presentation.
 A social network alone can’t replicate that, but the POSSE approach offers the best of both worlds.

-I've enjoyed seeing over the past few weeks as people seek new online platforms rediscover the personal website.
+I've enjoyed seeing over the past few weeks, as people seek new online platforms, the personal website is being rediscovered.